PHSC138/Spork/README.md

 - `make`

 ## To run
-- An example `payload_file.json` is provided, it will query `127.0.0.1:4000` with the 500 worst passwords stored in `500-worst.txt`.
+- An example `payload_file.json` is provided, it will query `127.0.0.1:4000` with the 500 worst passwords stored in `500-worst.txt` and it will try each password with each username stored in `usernames.txt`.
 - To see the requests start the provided `echo_server.py` python server `./echo_server 4000` in another window
 - Run using `./spork ../payload_file.json > out.txt 2>&1`